Skip to main content

 Logarithms and exponentials appear in the most different contexts of mathematical problems.
 Thus, it is important to know how to use them with SymPy, especially the implicit considerations that the package makes and that can give rise to results that are not always expected at first.

-Let’s begin with notation.
+Let’s begin by notation.
 In most programming languages and their libraries, the representation log expresses the natural logarithm that, in written works, we usually write as ln.
 In Python and in SymPy it is no different, but SymPy tries to be more friendly and considers ln = log:

 sympy.ln(x)